-Unlike zoning and transparency lawsuits, which are mostly filed by local opposition groups and private residents, we find that two other lawsuit types are the domain of established state- and national-level NGOs: utility and rate regulation lawsuits, and environmental and permitting lawsuits.
+Unlike zoning and transparency lawsuits, which are mostly filed by local opposition groups and private residents, two other lawsuit types are the domain of established state- and national-level NGOs: utility and rate regulation lawsuits, and environmental and permitting lawsuits.
 Why?
-Let's take a closer look.
+These cases require considerable expertise in regulatory procedures, utility economics, and environmental law — expertise that grassroots groups that form in response to specific data center proposals simply don't have.

 Utility and rate regulation lawsuits.